Contents

 If you attempt to place a call before allowing your microphone access to Chrome, you will see the following banner:

-Connecting your Headset to Kixie
+Connecting Your Headset to Kixie

 Once your microphone is allowed access to Chrome, the Kixie PowerCall will have access and should automatically set your audio devices to the device connected to your computer.
+We recommend selecting the "default" device displayed.
+If the desired device is not selected as the default, please make sure to select it in the Mac or Windows Settings.

-We recommend using a headset.
+We also recommend using a headset.
 USB headsets are most-recommended, because bluetooth headsets can disconnect from your computer (and therefore, disconnect from Kixie) more frequently.

 Click here for a list of recommended headsets